Face Lift, Neck Lift and Brow Lift

 [Surgery information]

 Hospitalization: Not necessary.
-Bandage is wrapped around lateral sides of face for 12 hrs after operation to prevent bleeding and hematoma.
+A bandage is wrapped around lateral sides of face for 12 hrs after the operation to prevent bleeding and hematoma.

 Stitch removal: Not necessary (because absorbable stitches are used)